fscorrupt/awesome-stars/README.md

 ## Python

+- [Sanster/lama-cleaner](https://github.com/Sanster/lama-cleaner) - Image inpainting tool powered by SOTA AI Model.
+Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.
+- [Lucksi/Mr.Holmes](https://github.com/Lucksi/Mr.Holmes) - :mag: A Complete Osint Tool
 - [angr/angr](https://github.com/angr/angr) - A powerful and user-friendly binary analysis platform!
 - [angr/angr-management](https://github.com/angr/angr-management) - The official angr GUI.
 - [dfop02/auto-sub](https://github.com/dfop02/auto-sub) - Automatically subtitle a video from almost any language to your native language with at least 70% of precision.